10 Best Cloud Storage Solutions for Small Business

 What Is Cloud Storage?

 We’ve all heard about the very intangible idea of “the cloud,” but it’s a lot more easily explained than you think.
-A cloud is a group of remote servers, meaning instead of having information come directly from a personal server located in your office building or a something installed on your personal hard drive, it’s coming from another group of servers somewhere else.
+A cloud is a group of remote servers, meaning instead of having information come directly from a personal server located in your office building or something installed on your personal hard drive, it’s coming from another group of servers somewhere else.
 Typically, you use the Internet to access the cloud.

 The cloud can be broken down into a couple of different functions – you can run programs or store files.
-Sometimes, a cloud service will do both, such in the case of Quickbooks’ phone app (a great solution for small business looking to track invoices and payments).
+Sometimes, a cloud service will do both, such as in the case of Quickbooks’ phone app (a great solution for small businesses looking to track invoices and payments).
 Cloud storage is merely the storage aspect of the cloud.
 Think of it as a large external hard drive you connect to via a specific network (you’ll probably be using the Internet).

 Public vs. Private Cloud

 There are two types of Cloud storage solutions – public and private cloud.
 What you use should be based on the type of data your business wants to store.
 Public storage services provide multi-tenant storage – meaning your information will be stored with information from other companies also using the service.
 This data is typically stored in global data centers across multiple continents, meaning it’s more secure than if all your information was stored on one server in one area.
 For use of the public cloud, companies are usually charged under a utility payment model, meaning you pay for the data you use.
-Amazon Simple Storage Service, Google Cloud Storage Nearline and Microsoft Azure are all popular cloud storage services that operate on the public cloud.
+Amazon Simple Storage Service, Google Cloud Storage Nearline, and Microsoft Azure are all popular cloud storage services that operate on the public cloud.

 Private cloud services provide a dedicated environment that’s protected under your business’ own firewall.
 This allows for companies to have more customization and control over their data; however, if data is stored in a singular place, you are much more susceptible to data loss from natural disasters or anything else that could damage your server.
 If your building has a flood or a fire, your data could be gone forever.